 Whether your loved one is vegetarian or has allergies.

-Pureed food, feeding or your loved one use of a feeding tube.
+Pureed food, or if your loved one uses a feeding tube.

 Whether they’re able to get around just fine, or they’re unable to get around very much at all, this section is all about talking us through your loved one’s ability to move.

 Estimate of weight